Logging & Sawmilling

 FORESTRY AESTHETICS GUIDE: A Guide to the Aesthetics of Forest Operations in the South

-APA & AF&PA.
+American Pulpwood Association (APA) and American Forest & Paper Association (AF&PA).
 Illustrates voluntary guidelines to improve the aesthetics of harvesting and other forest operations.
 Addresses forest road placement and construction, harvest method, and more.
 Also covers aesthetics issues related to site preparation, reforestation, chemical application, prescribed burning, and use of forest signs.
 8-1/2 x 5-5/8, 33p, spiral-bound, color photos, 1998.

-A GUIDE TO LOGGING AESTHETICS: Practical Tips for Loggers, Foresters and Landowners
+GUIDE TO LOGGING AESTHETICS, A: Practical Tips for Loggers, Foresters and Landowners

 Also available: